 This tutorial will show you how to change the screen refresh rate of your monitor in Windows 10 for activities such as browsing the web, using file explorer, or anything that is not in full-screen mode or windowed mode.
 If you run some games in windowed mode instead of full-screen mode, in most cases, the game will use the screen refresh rate you set in Windows 10.

 Changing the screen refresh rate in Windows 10

-To change the screen refresh rate of your monitor in Windows 10 on laptop or desktop computer, follow the steps below.
+To change the screen refresh rate of your monitor in Windows 10 on your laptop or desktop computer, follow the steps below.

 - In Windows 10, right-click anywhere on your desktop, and then select Display settings.

 - From the right pane, scroll down until you see a blue link that read as Advanced display settings.
 Click on it.